ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 (information leaves, but never enters).
 Any network services that are RESTful can fall into this category!
 Clients can GET/ the info, and it must be complete and stand-alone without interaction.
 Or it may be pushed via MQTT or CoAP Observe.

-Role Workflow:
+Message Flow:

 : passport